PeaElorm/aws-bootcamp-cruddur-2023/journal/week1.md

 - Use LABEL to provide metadata about the image: Use LABEL to provide information about the image, such as the maintainer, version, and description.
 This can help make it easier to manage and identify images.

+6. Learn how to install Docker on your localmachine and get the same containers running outside of Gitpod / Codespaces